waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Hiker Anthony called to say there are lots of DUNSPARCE in DARK CAVE.

 #### Dark Cave (Violet Entrance)
-- **Discovery:** This entrance leads to a small, isolated section.
-The path north is blocked by one-way ledges, making further exploration impossible from this side without a specific ability (likely Flash).
+- **Discovery:** This entrance is a confirmed dead end.
+Even with Flash, the area is a small, isolated section completely blocked off by one-way ledges and walls, making further exploration impossible from this side.

 ## Pokémon & Battle Info
 ### Battle Mechanics